SuperOfficeDocs/superoffice-docs/docs/en/admin/preferences/learn/preferences-tab/index.md

 > [!NOTE]
 > Preferences with active individual settings are shown in bold text in the preferences list.

-* At the top right, the description field shows a description of the preference currently selected in the **Preferences** list.
+* At the upper right, the description field shows a description of the preference currently selected in the **Preferences** list.
 * Below, the **Active settings** field shows the settings specified for the preference currently selected in the **Preferences** list.
 See [Active settings][2].

 ## Groups of preferences